MichaelRinglein/coingen/README.md

 ## What does this do?

 It combines WebSockets with Riverpod.

-The the value of the counter or a custom message can be send to WebSockets.
-Both, counter and message, can be read using WebSockets' stream.
+The value of the counter or a custom message can be sent to WebSockets.
+Both - counter and message - can be read using the WebSocket's stream.

-But instead of using the `StreamBuilder` to listen to new messages (via the WebSockets' stream), a `StreamProvider` from Riverpod is used instead.
+Rather than using the `StreamBuilder` to listen to new messages (via the WebSocket's stream), a `StreamProvider` from Riverpod is used instead.

 ## Web Demo